ColleenWoolsey/shaping-data-with-array-methods/README.md

 const sentence = words.reduce()

 PRACTICE: BIG SPENDERS
-Use the filter method to get all the big spenders in the main array into a new one.
+Use the filter method to get all the big spenders in the main array into a new one